jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SysSpecModels.rst

 *Save to folder* checkbox - this will save waves with results (Q, and intensity) into data folder.
 They can be plotted later and also can be "recovered" - if same solution has been found in the folder, code will offer to reload the parameters from this solution.
 Useful when you need to jump through many data sets.

-*Save to waves* checkbox - creates folder (e.g. for Bebye-Bueche root\:DebyeBuecheResults\: ) and save waves with each individual parameter there.
+*Save to waves* checkbox - creates folder (e.g. for Debye-Bueche root\:DebyeBuecheResults\: ) and save waves with each individual parameter there.
 Data are added in order they are processed, wave with folder names is also created.
 This is useful when you need easy way of plotting the results of sequence of analysis.

 *Delay in Seq.
 Proc:* sets time which code waits in between analysis of data sets in sequence.
 Useful for visual inspection and making notes when processing larger set of data.